psmb/docker-neos-alpine/README.md

 |DB_USER|Database user, defaults to `admin`|

-In addition to these settings, if you place database sql dump at `Data/Persistent/db.sql`, it would automatically be imported on first container launch.
+In addition to these settings, if you place database sql dump at `Data/Persistent/db.sql`, it would automatically be imported on the first container launch.
+See above for options to automatically download the data from AWS S3.
 If `beard.json` file is present, your distribution will get [bearded](https://github.com/mneuhaus/Beard).

+The container has the `crond` daemon running, put your scripts to `/etc/periodic` or `crontab -e`.

 Example docker-compose.yml configuration: